plasmatech8/ethereum-practice/README.md

 token.balanceOf("0xF2A3cE8ba43A4224d480Be519E700D25a047f0C6").then(e => e.toNumber());
 ```

-> Note: every time we run migrations, we fork our contract - so we need to put in a new token.
+> Note: every time we run migrations with --reset, we fork our contract - so we need to put in a new token.

 ## 03. Creating an ERC-20 Token Smart Contract